Author: nedim

 Another Big Month

 After many wins mentioned in the October 2025 Recap, we pushed even harder in November.
 From Phantom app stats crushing it to fresh ecosystem features, Unclaimed SOL is heading into the end of the year at rocket speed.
-Let’s dive in and go through what happened this month:
+If you don’t know what claiming SOL is – read our guide on how to claim SOL.

 November wasn’t only about new records or numbers.
 We also introduced new partnerships, made key infrastructure improvements under the hood, and rolled out some exciting integrations.